daltong95/daltong95/README.md

 - 👋 Hi, I’m @daltong95
 - 👀 I’m interested in ...
-Computers, Coding,
+Computers, Coding, Games, Music, Art, etc
-- 🌱 I’m currently learning ...
-Full Stack Development and Mobile Architect and programming
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+DaltonSGeiger@gmail.com

 <!---
 daltong95/daltong95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.